usnistgov/SpectrumBrowser/devel/README.md

      python-memcached wrapper for memcache. https://github.com/linsomniac/python-memcached (pip install python-memcache) requests HTTP requests package for python  (pip install requests)

-The --user flag for pip, puts things in  .local under your $HOME.
+Note that the --user flag for pip, puts things in  .local under your $HOME.

-If you are not using virtualenv for your install, set up your PYTHONPATH environment variable according to where your python packages were installed.
+If you are <b>not</b> using virtualenv for your install, set up your PYTHONPATH environment variable according to where your python packages were installed.
 For example:

      $HOME/.local/lib/python2.6/site-packages/ AND $HOME/.local/usr/lib/python2.6/site-packages/ $HOME/.local/usr/lib64/python2.6/site-packages

-<h3> Operating Systems </h3>

-This is primarily a linux based project.
-We will not be testing under windows.
-My development platform is  Linux (Centos 6.5).
-Streaming support will only work on a system that supports websockets for wsgi.
-This currently only works on Linux.
-If you choose to run under Windows, you cannot run gunicorn and hence your server will consist of a single flask worker process, resulting in bad performance for multi-user access.

 <h3> Build it </h3>